 Operating Activities.
-The increase in net cash provided by our operating activities is primarily attributable to the net effect of (i) a decrease from working capital items, (ii) an increase in cash related to derivative instruments and (iii) an increase in cash paid for taxes.
+The decrease in net cash provided by our operating activities is primarily attributable to the net effect of (i) an increase in cash used associated with changes in working capital, (ii) an increase in cash received related to derivative instruments and (iii) an increase in cash paid for taxes.
+The changes in working capital as reported in our condensed consolidated statement of cash flows for the nine months ended September 30, 2019 includes a CLP 132 billion release of our uncertain tax position liability that has been reflected as a discrete tax benefit in our condensed consolidated statement of operations.
+For additional information see note 8 to our condensed consolidated financial statements.